 Today’s healthy tortellini salad recipe with Italian dressing is a great summer side dish with fresh ingredients.
+It’s the perfect dish for National Tortellini Day (February 13).

 Apart from cooking the pasta, this dish requires no cooking whatsoever.
 All you have to do is chop some vegetables, make a dressing, mix, and your salad is ready.